AlexanderGS0x/blockchain-developer-bootcamp-final-project-/README.md

 ## Logic

 Wallets (ie "users") can upload items they want to sell.
 Each item will be an NFT.
-NFTs are minted via smart-contract `NFT.sol`, and published the to the blockchain.
-These NFTs will have a starting `price`, a boolean representing the item being `sold`, a `wallet_public_key` and `token`, and made available for other wallets to purchase on the network via a marketplace smart contract `Market.sol`.
+NFTs are minted via `NFT.sol`, and published the to the blockchain.
+These NFTs will have a starting `price`, a boolean representing the item being `sold`, a `wallet_public_key` and `token`.
+They will be made available for other wallets to purchase on the network via `Market.sol`.
 NFTs can be purchased from the marketplace.
 Purchased NFTs can have their price modified by their owner, and relisted back into the marketplace.
-This flow can generate profits (or losses) as funds from purchases are transfered between wallets via the marketplace smart contract.
+This flow can generate profits (or losses) as funds from purchases are transfered between wallets via `Market.sol`.

-- User uploads an asset on the `Dashboard`, and can `Generate NFT`, minting a unique NFT in the process.
+- User uploads an asset on the `/dashboard`, and can "Generate NFT", minting a unique NFT in the process.
-- NFT metadata will be queried from the blockchain to render out the sales listing on the marketplace
+- NFT metadata will be queried from the blockchain to render out the sales listing on the `/marketplace`
-- On a successful purchase, funds will be held in escrow until the smart contract is cleared and approved before being transferred between wallets.
+- On a successful purchase, funds will be held in escrow until the contract is cleared and approved before being transferred between wallets.

+> *NOTE:* Creating and buying NFTs require the user to sign *two* transactions in their wallet.
+This is something I really want to find a way around.
+It would be much better if it only required a single sig for each user flow.
+>
+> The issue I ran into was not being able to delegate the `tranferFrom` function of the extended OpenZeppelin `NFT.sol`, to the `Market.sol` contract.
+That is, if a user purchased an NFT, and they became the owner, they couldn't call `transferFrom` from within the marketplace contract in order to sell their newly purchased NFT...as they were no longer `msg.sender`.
+>
+> I worked around this by adding an internal `_transfer` function in `NFT.sol` and linking the contracts via their `constructor` and token `Counters`.
+Anyway... that's why the two wallet signatures are required on the UI.
+Improving the responsiveness of the UI would also help (toast messages etc.)

 ## Smart Contracts

-This dApp will be backed by 2 smart contracts
+The dApp will be backed by 2 smart contracts

 1. [Market.sol](https://github.com/gambinish/blockchain-developer-bootcamp-final-project/blob/main/api/contracts/Market.sol) - NFT representing the ownership of an item on the blockchain, linking to metadata on IPFS
-2. [NFT.sol](https://github.com/gambinish/blockchain-developer-bootcamp-final-project/blob/main/api/contracts/NFT.sol) - Smart contract where users can enter buy/sell an NFT.
-Smart contract will hold title and funds in escrow until transaction is approved via MetaMask.
+2. [NFT.sol](https://github.com/gambinish/blockchain-developer-bootcamp-final-project/blob/main/api/contracts/NFT.sol) - Smart contract where users can interact to buy/sell an NFT.
+Contract will hold the funds in escrow until NFT `transferToken` method is called, and it's transaction is approved via MetaMask.

 ## Tech Stack: